 Pre-requisites for Merit Badges are requirements that will not be completed at camp due to the nature of the requirement.
 They do not need to be completed prior to camp, but if not completed will result in the merit badge being incomplete at the end of the week.
-Merit Badge ratings are loosely modeled on the advancement structure of a Boy Scout.
+Merit Badge ratings are loosely modeled on the advancement structure of a Scout.
 They are not restrictions on the scout who can participate but a representation of the level of skill and maturity needed to fully benefit.

-AQUATICS MERIT BADGES Merit Badge Rating Pre-requisites and General Information STATE STATE OF THE PARTY OF THE Aquatics Supervision Eagle Minimum age is 16.
-Designed for older scouts and adults to strengthen skills need to lead troop swimming and boating activities.
+AQUATICS MERIT BADGES Merit Badge Skill Rating Pre-requisites and General Information BSA Lifeguard Eagle Minimum age is 15.
+Designed for older scouts and adults to strengthen skills needed to lead troop swimming and boating activities.
 Not a merit badge.
-X Canoeing First Class Swimmer Ability Level.
-Must bring closed-toed shoes for lake.
-Kayaking First Class Swimmer Ability Level.
-Must bring closed-toed shoes for lake.
-Lifesaving Life First Class Rank, Swimmer Ability Level, Complete requirement 1 before registering.
+Lifesaving Life First Class Rank, Swimmer Ability Level, Complete requirement 2a before registering.
 Bring clothes for requirement 9.
-Rowing Second Class Swimmer Ability Level.
-Must bring closed-toed shoes for lake.
 Swimming Scout Swimmer Ability Level.